MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/07-detect-correct-fragmentation-issues.md

     WHERE avg_fragmentation_in_percent > 50 -- find indexes where fragmentation is greater than 50%
     ```

-    This query will report any indexes that have a fragmentation over 50%.
-You should not see any indexes with fragmentation.
+    This query will report any indexes that have a fragmentation over **50%**.
+The query should not return any result.

-    > [!NOTE]
-    > If you'd like to copy and paste the code you can find the code in the **D:\LabFiles\Monitor Resources\Monitor Resources scripts.sql** file.

 1. Select **New Query**.
 Copy and paste the following T-SQL code into the query window.
 Select **Execute** to execute this query.

     ```sql
     USE AdventureWorks2017